Mary Ainsworth (1913-1999)

 3. Does the child express any anxiety with the introduction of the stranger when the child is alone?

-4. The behavior of the child when interacting with the parent is assessed.
+4. Assess the behavior of the child when interacting with the parent.

 The results of this experiment have been categorized into four specific types of attachment:

-1. Secure Attachment: This is displayed when a child is very attached to the mother.
+1. Secure Attachment: Secure attachment is a healthy, strong attachment to the mother.
 This child will explore and engage with others when the mother is present, however, when the mother leaves, this child will become agitated.
 If alone with the stranger, the child will avoid contact with the stranger.

 2. Anxious-Resistant Insecure Attachment: This child displays elevated anxiety when the stranger is introduced to the environment, even while the mother is there.
-However, the child will not freely explore the surroundings and becomes visibly agitated and distressed when the mother exits.
-When the mother re-enters the environment, the child appears resentful and unreceptive to the mother’s attempts at interactions.
+The child will not freely explore the surroundings and becomes extremely agitated and distressed when the mother exits.
+When the mother re-enters the environment, the child appears resentful and unreceptive to the mother’s attempts at interaction.
 Often this child will try to move away from the mother when she returns.
+An anxious-resistant attachment style is associated with a child whose needs are not reliably met by the parent.
+Parents may prioritize their own needs over the child's or only periodically respond to the child's need for love, comfort, or affection.
+An anxious-resistant attachment style is frequently the product of inadequate parenting and strongly correlates with future attachment problems.

 4. Disorganized/Disoriented Attachment: A child that falls into this category may appear distressed when the mother exits and show immediate relief upon her return.
 However, the child may not want to be held or may exhibit anger once the mother approaches.
 This child may also exhibit repetitive behaviors, such as hitting or rocking.
 Further research revealed that more than half of the mothers with a child who fell into this category had suffered a trauma immediately before the birth of the child and had developed depression as a result of that trauma.